 - In a crisis, the most important things are to remain calm and to make sure the student

 Steps for Making the Referral

-schedule an appointment.
-Students may also schedule appointments in person by going
+appointment.
+Students may also schedule appointments in person by going to LoGrasso

-to LoGrasso Hall (provided that our secretary is available).
-Appointments are usually
+Hall (provided that our secretary is available).
+Appointments are usually available

-You can place the call to SCS while the student is with you or walk the student over
+You can place the call to the Counseling Center while the student is with you or walk

 In the case of a mental health emergency during business hours, call 673-3424 and